Poenari Castle: History

-However, in 1459, realizing the potential for a castle perched high on a steep precipice of rock, Vlad III the Impaler repaired and consolidated the structure by arresting his enemies from the nobility from Wallachia, making it one of his main fortresses, rebuilding the former Castle Arges on the left side of the river with stones from the older Castle Poenari, which was on the right bank and somewhat lower.
+However, in 1459, realising the potential for a second castle perched high on a steep precipice of rock, Vlad the Impaler repaired and consolidated the structure by arresting his enemies from the Wallachian nobility, making it one of his main fortresses.
+Vlad rebuilt the former Castle Argeș on the left side of the river with stones from the older Castle Poenari, which was on the right bank and somewhat lower.
 Although the castle was used for many years after Vlad's death in 1476, it eventually was abandoned again in the first half of the 16th century and was in ruins by the 17th century.
 The size and location of the castle made it difficult to conquer.
-On 13 January 1913, a landslide caused by an earthquake brought down parts of the castle which crashed into the river far below.
+On 13 January 1913, a landslide caused by an earthquake brought down parts of the castle which crashed into the river below.
 After two further earthquakes in 1940 and 1977 that caused further damage, it was slightly repaired and the walls and its towers still stand today.
 Since 2009, the site has been administered by the Argeș County Museum.

 Replica

 A smaller replica of Poenari Castle was built in 1906 in Bucharest in Carol Park.
-Originally built for the Romanian General Exhibition it is one of the few remaining of the many monuments and constructions that used to be in the park.
-The construction serves currently as home to the National Office For The Cult of Heroes and it is only open for public twice in a year: on the Heroes’ Day, which in Romania is the same with the Ascension Day, and on the Romanian Army National Day (25 October).
+Originally built for the Romanian General Exhibition, it is one of the few remaining monuments and constructions that used to be in the park.
+The construction is currently home to the National Office For The Cult of Heroes and it is only open for public twice in a year: on the Heroes’ Day, which in Romania is the same with the Ascension Day, and on the Romanian Army National Day (25 October).